dawsh2/mmbt/src/events/README.md

 Internal method to process an event.

-This method must be implemented by subclasses.
+This method must be implemented by subclasses to define their specific event handling logic.
+The event object passed in preserves all object references and types.

 Args:
-    event: Event to process
+    event: Event to process (original reference)

 ###### `enable()`